AmnElDawla/OasisPro/README.md

 ## How to work on this project in your personal computer

 To begin, we have to make sure that you have installed git in your virtual machine.
-To check this, go to gnome-terminal and type `git --version` as seen in the picture below.
+To check this, type in gnome-terminal `git --version` as seen in the picture below.
 Make sure that you receive a version for your git and not an error.

 ![](image/Image1.PNG)